jaspector

 Monday-Friday, 8:30 AM to 4:30 PM (closed 12:00 PM to 1:00 PM for lunch)

-Typical inspection sequence: The Building Office performs plan review and inspections, but no public inspection sequence sheet was found.
+Typical sequence: The Building Office performs plan review and inspections, but no public inspection sequence sheet was found.
 Confirm the required inspection sequence with the Building Office for your specific permit type.
 The county also publishes a third-party inspection policy on the Building Office page.

-Do I need a building permit in unincorporated Rappahannock County, VA?
+01 Do I need a building permit in unincorporated Rappahannock County, VA?

 Under Virginia USBC Section 13VAC5-63-80, a permit is required before construction or demolition of a building or structure, for most structural, electrical, plumbing, mechanical, fuel-gas, fire-protection, and equipment-regulated work, for some changes of occupancy, for lot-line movements that reduce safety, and for asbestos disturbance during building construction or demolition.

-How much does a building permit cost in unincorporated Rappahannock County, VA?
+02 How much does a building permit cost in unincorporated Rappahannock County, VA?

+Building permit fees in unincorporated Rappahannock County, VA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Not publicly confirmed from a retrievable fee document — verify with the Building Office at (540) 675-5340..
 Fees are calculated as: The county publishes separate fee schedules for building permits, erosion and sediment permits, subdivision review, and zoning permits, but fee formulas were not fully available in retrievable public documents at time of research.
 Fee schedule PDFs are linked from the Building Office and Planning and Zoning pages..
 Plan check fee: Not publicly confirmed — verify with the Building Office..

-How do I apply for a building permit in unincorporated Rappahannock County, VA?
+03 How do I apply for a building permit in unincorporated Rappahannock County, VA?

-1. Determine which county office handles your project scope.
+To apply for a building permit in unincorporated Rappahannock County, VA, follow these steps: 1.
+Determine which county office handles your project scope.
 Building permits start with the Building Office; zoning, subdivision, floodplain, and hearing-related approvals start with Planning and Zoning Administration.
 Many projects require coordination with both offices.
 2. Contact the Building Office or Planning and Zoning Administration before submitting — the county expressly states that a request may require multiple forms depending on scope.
 3. Complete the applicable county form set.
 Available forms include building permit, solar, trade (electrical/plumbing/mechanical), pool, demolition, farm structure affidavit, agreement in lieu of an erosion and sediment plan, land disturbing permit, zoning permit, special exception, variance, appeal, rezoning, PWSF, and subdivision plat review.
 4. Assemble supporting materials: project description, location, construction documents or drawings as required by the building official, proof of contractor licensure or a written licensure exemption statement, and proof of any required local taxes or license fees.
 If sewage or well issues are involved, obtain and include the VDH Request for Health Department Review form.
 5. Submit the complete application package to the county.
 Under Virginia USBC rules, applications may also be submitted by mail; electronic submission is permitted if accepted by the building official.
 6. Pay the applicable county fees once staff confirms the submission package and fee basis.
 7. After all applicable approvals and fee payment, the county issues the permit.
 The Building Office then conducts required inspections during construction.

-How long does it take to get a building permit in unincorporated Rappahannock County, VA?
+04 How long does it take to get a building permit in unincorporated Rappahannock County, VA?

-What work is exempt from building permits in unincorporated Rappahannock County, VA?
+05 What work is exempt from building permits in unincorporated Rappahannock County, VA?

-How do I schedule a building inspection in unincorporated Rappahannock County, VA?
+06 How do I schedule a building inspection in unincorporated Rappahannock County, VA?

-Inspections can be scheduled via: (540) 675-5340 (Building Office), building@rappahannockcountyva.gov.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Rappahannock County, VA via: (540) 675-5340 (Building Office), building@rappahannockcountyva.gov.
 No public scheduling deadline published.
 Contact the Building Office to arrange inspections..